What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 - Contact Open Trade Gate Sweden if you have specific questions about the rules and requirements in Sweden and the European Union.

-2. What additional requirements do buyers often have?
+2. What additional requirements and certificates do buyers ask for?

 European buyers often have specific requirements, depending on their sales channels and product segments.
 Common buyer requirements include GLOBALG.A.P. certification, and compliance with social and environmental standards.